Entomology -- Biology 1224

 Directions to John

-Lugthart's House for nighttime collecting -- Sept.
-20
+Lugthart's House for nighttime collecting -- Night to be determined

 You can arrive as early as 6:30 for a little daytime collecting as well.

-Directions to Taylor's Ridge for collecting Buck Moths (Nov.
-9 - 11)
+Directions to Taylor's Ridge for collecting Buck Moths -- Time to be announced

 You should arrive mid to late morning (10:30).
 Buck Moths typically fly until